 How to Avoid a Charge For Resisting Arrest

-Encounters with law enforcements are rarely pleasant.
+Encounters with law enforcement are rarely pleasant.
 Even when there are no other charges or accusations are brought against you, it’s still possible to be charged with resisting arrest.
-This extends to charges that are baseless; you can still be charged for resisting arrest even when you’ve done nothing wrong.
+This extends to baseless charges; you can still be charged for resisting arrest even when you’ve done nothing wrong.

 Attitude and Behavior